kriskowal/q/examples/async-generators/README.md

-/!\ Warning: The behavior described here is likely to be quickly obseleted by developments in standardization and implementation.
+:warning: Warning: The behavior described here is likely to be quickly obseleted by developments in standardization and implementation.
 Tread with care.

 Q has an `async` function.
 This can be used to decorate a generator function such that `yield` is effectively equivalent to `await` or `defer` syntax as